TheTridentGuy/HackPack/JOURNAL.md

 ### Total time: 21hrs 30m
 ### July 15:

 All the parts have finally arrived, and I'm back from undercity!
 I just finished soldering everything together, though I think I might redo the standoffs for the screen with a custom 3d print.
+I tested the hat, and it seems I got lucky, It's outputting 5.25v which is just on the edge of the Pi's 4.75-5.25v acceptable range.
 ![](images/20250715_151234.jpg)![](images/20250715_151225.jpg)

 ### June 24: